josmaf/RepData_PeerAssessment1/PA1_template.md

 Devise a strategy for filling in all of the missing values in the dataset:

-- We'll fill missing values using mean values for each interval
+- Our strategy: We'll create a new dataset named "dataf", <b> replacing missing values with mean values for each interval</b> :

 ```r